 My next book will also take place in Camanche, Iowa, but this time the story will center around clamming in the 1890 to 1910 time period.
 The main character is going to be married to a descendant of one of the toddler twin boys in Taming the Twisted.
 Eventually, I’d love to create a whole series of books about this fictional family throughout time, not unlike Jennifer Chiaverini has done in her Elm Creek Quilt series.

 I love to research and did so for all three of my books, though less on the first one when I just looked up court cases to find a realistic one to base the story around.
 For Missing Emily and my current work, I performed extensive historical research.
-Missing Emily‘s involved several conversations with my friend, books, newspaper articles, and documentaries on the Yugoslavia’s breakup.
+Missing Emily‘s involved several conversations with my friend, books, newspaper articles, and documentaries on Yugoslavia’s breakup.
 For my current book, I researched newspaper articles about the tornado and then books about the civil war, Iowa and Clinton/Camanche history, and life in the 1800s in general.
 I also read novels written in or about that time period, the civil war, and other young adult historical novels.

 I had an outline for my first book; I developed the characters as I went along.
 I performed more character sketching for my two most recent books by writing character profiles, descriptions, and thinking about their personalities.
 I had a difficult time outlining Missing Emily; it was hard to invent a way to tell both of their stories using just correspondence while still showing rather than telling.
 I went back and forth with it and then finally threw out my outline and just plowed through it.

-For Taming the Twisted, I started with bare-bones outline.
+For Taming the Twisted, I started with a bare-bones outline.
 After writing about half the book, I decided I wanted to include a more prominent murder mystery element.
 So I threw out much of what I’d written and started the story a year later.
 For all of my books, I’ve known generally where I wanted the story to go and how I wanted it to end but had varying difficulty figuring out how to do it.
 When I figured it out, I went back and drafted more detailed outlines.

 I type my novels directly into the computer, saving backups of backups and emailing the partial manuscripts to myself to serve as an additional backup.
 Though it takes me longer than I would like, I strive to just get the whole story out and then go back to add to it, fill in any holes, and revise.
 If I think of a question while I’m writing, I make a note to myself and move on.
 I’m finishing incorporating feedback from my beta readers for Taming the Twisted; they have given me some great ideas of things I need to add or change.